 Note that there is no "tin" involved in tinning.
-By using a soldering iron to add rosin-core solder to the wire strands, the solder fills in the voids between the wire stands and causes the loose, fine wires to become one solid wire that can be easily bent and placed underneath the terminal screws.
-This ensures a tight connection and virtually eliminates the possibility of loose strands touching the junction box or coming out from beneath the terminal screw.
+The only material used is electrical-grade solder (explained below).
+When heat is applied with a soldering iron, the solder fills in the voids between the wire stands, creating one solid wire that can be easily bent and placed underneath terminal screws.
+This ensures a tight connection and virtually eliminates the possibility of loose wire strands touching the junction box or coming out from beneath the terminal screw.

 The best solder to use for tinning stranded copper wire is electrical-grade rosin-core solder.
 This is an acid-free solder that contains a flux in the core of the solder.
 Never use solder that contains acid, which can damage the wire or its insulation.
 If you use a different type of acid-free solder, you may need to apply flux to the wire as part of the soldering process.

 The soldering iron gets very hot and can cause severe burns.
 Always place the soldering iron on a heat-resistant surface while it heats up and cools off.
 While soldering, always works above a heat-resistant surface and away from anything flammable.
 Be careful not to overheat the wire and melt the wire insulation.

 It's a good idea to practice soldering using scraps of the same wire you will solder for your project.

 How to Tin Stranded Wire

 Tinning must be done on bare wire.
 If the wire is insulated, strip about 3/4 inch to 1 inch of insulation from the wire end, using wire strippers.
 This length gives you enough wire to wrap around the terminal screw without excess wire hanging out.
 Follow these steps to tin the bare end of the wire: